-The HEIW Standing Orders and Standing Financial Instructions specify certain key responsibilities of the Chief Executive, the Director of Finance and other officers.
+The HEIW Standing Orders and Standing Financial Instructions specify certain key responsibilities of the Chief Executive, the Director of Finance and Corporate Services and other officers.
 The Chief Executive's Job Description, together with their Accountable Officer Memorandum sets out their specific responsibilities, and the individual job descriptions determined for Executive Director level posts also define in detail the specific responsibilities assigned to those post holders.
 These documents, together with the schedule of additional delegations below and the associated financial delegations set out in the Standing Financial Instructions form the basis of the SHA's Scheme of Delegation to Officers.

-DELEGATED MATTER RESPONSIBLE OFFICER(S) Representation in statutory partnerships Chief Executive Performance Management arrangements Director of Planning, Performance and Corporate Services Receipt and opening of quotations Director of Finance Land, Buildings and assets Director of Planning, Performance and Corporate Services Facilities Management Director of Planning, Performance and Corporate Services Sustainable Development Director of Planning, Performance and Corporate Services Health, Safety & Fire Director of Planning, Performance and Corporate Services I M & T Director of Digital Senior Information Risk Owner (SIRO) Board Secretary CRB checks Deputy Chief Executive and Director of Workforce & OD Data Protection Director of Digital
+DELEGATED MATTER RESPONSIBLE OFFICER(S) Representation in statutory partnerships Chief Executive Performance Management arrangements Deputy Chief Executive and Director of Workforce & OD Receipt and opening of quotations Director of Finance, Planning and Performance Land, Buildings and assets Director of Finance, Planning and Performance Facilities Management Director of Finance, Planning and Performance Sustainable Development Director of Finance, Planning and Performance Health, Safety & Fire Director of Finance, Planning and Performance I M & T Director of Digital Senior Information Risk Owner (SIRO) Board Secretary CRB checks Deputy Chief Executive and Director of Workforce & OD Data Protection Director of Digital

-DELEGATED MATTER RESPONSIBLE OFFICER(S)

-Equality & Human Rights Deputy Chief Executive and Director of Workforce & OD

-Issuing tenders and post tender negotiations Chief Executive/ Director of Finance

-Budgetary delegation arrangements Director of Finance

-Banking arrangements Director of Finance

-Ex-gratia payments Director of Finance

-Losses and special payments Director of Finance

-Professional advice on supply of goods and services Director of Finance

-External Communications incl.
-Media enquiries Chief Executive, supported by Board Secretary

-Healthcare Standards Director of Nurse and Professional Education / Medical Director

-Risk Management Board Secretary

-Legal Claims Director of Finance

-Caldicott Guardian Medical Director

-Freedom of Information Act Board Secretary

-Welsh Language Board Secretary

-Legal advice Board Secretary
+RESPONSIBLE OFFICER(S) Deputy Chief Executive and Director of Workforce & OD Chief Executive/ Director of Finance, Planning and Performance Director of Finance, Planning and Performance Director of Finance, Planning and Performance Director of Finance, Planning and Performance Director of Finance, Planning and Performance Director of Finance, Planning and Performance Chief Executive, supported by Board Secretary Director of Nurse and Health Professional Education / Medical Director Board Secretary Director of Finance, Planning and Performance Medical Director Board Secretary Board Secretary Board Secretary

-DELEGATED MATTER RESPONSIBLE OFFICER(S) Receipt and opening of tenders Board Secretary Civil Contingencies /Emergency Planning Director of Planning, Performance and Corporate Services Variation of Funded Establishment Chief Executive Responsible Officer for medical trainees Medical Director
+DELEGATED MATTER RESPONSIBLE OFFICER(S) Receipt and opening of tenders Board Secretary Civil Contingencies /Emergency Planning Deputy Chief Executive and Director of Workforce & OD Variation of Funded Establishment Chief Executive Responsible Officer for medical trainees Medical Director